startupengine/startupengine/readme.md

 See it in action at https://www.startupengine.io

 # Features

-* [x] 1-Click Install
+* [x] Publish content, sell subscriptions & process payments.
-* [x] Completely plug-and-play - coding is optional.
+* [x] Completely plug-and-pla.
+Coding is optional.
-* [x] Completely open-source - you can change and distribute the code.
-* [x] Create pages, blog posts, and documentation, or make your own custom content types.
-* [x] Display your content anywhere using the API.
-* [x] Define who can browse/read/edit/add/delete content with role-based access control.
-* [x] Manage users, settings, content, features, & more from the command line.
+* [x] Supports any workflow, architecture, or framework.
-* [x] Version-control everything with the optional git-based workflow.
+* [x] Content API allows you integrate with external sites/apps.
-* [x] Use the pre-installed Boostrap 4 + Vue.js theme, or build your own with the tools of your choice.

-##### Pre-Installed Pages
-* [x] Landing page
+* [x] Landing pages optimization powered by integrated analytics.
+No setup required.
-* [x] Blog
-* [x] Help / FAQ's
+* [x] Completely open-source.
-* [x] Search
+* [x] 1-Click Install.

-# Deploying
+# Deploying on Heroku

-Click the button below to deploy a new instance of StartupEngine to Heroku instantly.
+Click the button below to deploy a new instance of Startup Engine to Heroku instantly.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/luckyrabbitllc/StartupEngine)

-First, make sure the `APP_KEY` config variable is set.
+Here's Heroku's [official guide](https://devcenter.heroku.com/articles/getting-started-with-laravel) for getting started with Laravel apps on Heroku.

-Then run the following commands on your instance via the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli):
+Once you've installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), run the following commands on your instance:

+First, generate an `APP_KEY` by running `php artisan key:generate`.
+Then copy the newly generated key and run `heroku config:set APP_KEY=YOURKEYGOESHERE`.

+Followed by...

 `php artisan migrate:refresh --seed --force`

 `php artisan passport:install`

 `php artisan command:SyncGit reset`

+You may log in by going to https://www.herokuapp.com/YOURAPPNAME/login

 The default user email is **admin@example.com** and the default password is **password**.